rootCircle/blog/docs/project/bgit_internals.md

 ## The Core Architecture: Workflow Engine

 At its heart, `bgit` is a workflow engine that drives a pipeline of steps.
-When you run the `bgit` command, you aren't just running a script; you enter the start of a `WorkflowQueue`.
-This queue represents an ordered pipeline (that can branch) of possible steps, and `bgit` orchestrates progression using a chain-of-responsibility pattern based on the state of your repository and your input.
-The public API is FSM-inspired to keep transitions explicit and predictable—but the execution model is pipeline-first, not a classic state machine.
+When you run the `bgit` command, you enter the start of a `WorkflowQueue`.
+This queue represents an ordered pipeline of possible steps(that can branch), and `bgit` orchestrates progression based on the state of your repository and your input.

 A typical step in the workflow is defined by this enum: